nubenetes/awesome-kubernetes/docs/customer.md

     * International Deloitte team based in Munich and outside Germany: Germany, Poland, Albany, Bulgaria, Portugal, Spain.

 ### BMW ConnectedDrive and OpenShift
 * [**BMW ConnectedDrive**:](https://www.bmw-connecteddrive.com/) BMW ConnectedDrive Platform helps drivers communicate with their cars.
 Initially, the platform was enabled for convenience type of features like locating the vehicle, sounding the horn, locking the car, remote car health check...
-As the adoption of electric cars grows, BMW decided to create an ultimate driving experience by add new services addressing the unique challenges of electric vehicles, like locating the closest electric charging stations, monitoring the car battery...
+As the adoption of electric cars grows, BMW decided to create an ultimate driving experience by adding new services addressing the unique challenges of electric vehicles, like locating the closest electric charging stations, monitoring the car battery...
 This addition of new services has been creating new challenges in terms of API security.
 * [Red Hat OpenShift Container Platform Takes Digital Innovation into the Fast Lane with Major European Automaker](https://www.redhat.com/es/about/press-releases/red-hat-openshift-container-platform-takes-digital-innovation-fast-lane-major-european-automaker)
 * [BMW takes digital innovation into the fast lane with Red Hat Openshift Container Platform](https://www.linkedin.com/pulse/bmw-takes-digital-innovation-fast-lane-red-hat-openshift-mendus/)
 * [Youtube: BMW enables the BMW Group to deliver the continuous service that today's consumers expect (video starts at 1:29:00)](https://www.youtube.com/watch?time_continue=5340&v=FUu4kMc0PL8): BMW Group started working with 4 Openshift clusters in 2016 to support ConnectedDrive, a solution that delivers IoT digital services since 20 years ago.
 It took them a full-time migration for 2 years with a big transformation of the culture of the company, migrating monolithic applications to microservices.
 This is a consequence of having 30% of growth of request rate, by selling 2.5 million of cars yearly, all of them connected.
 Traditional IT could not cope with this growth.
 In 2019 they have 19 Openshift Clusters worldwide, with 12000 containers, 300 microservices, and 1 Billion requests per week.
 Future plans are to move to OpenShift Dedicated in the Public Cloud since they need to be more scalable and resilient, while building an Artificial Intelligence platform with a Data Lake on the public cloud to offer the best possible experience to their customers.